Kaysims/Grip-Club/README.md

 * ### 404 Error page:
     * The 404 page is displayed if the user navigates to a broken link.
-    * The 404 page infroms the user that there is an error and to us the navigation menu to try again.
+    * The 404 page informs the user that there is an error and to use the navigation menu to try again.

     <details><summary><b>404 Page Image</b></summary>